-Public Records Requests submitted under RCW 42.56, The Public Records Act, should be directed to the Public Records Officer.
-You can submit public records requests online through our Public Records Portal.
+Public records requests should be directed to the public records officer, submitted online through our Public Records Portal.
 Requests for police public records and building and land use permit records can also be submitted online through the portal.

 Please note that you will be required to create an account for the Public Records Portal and provide at least one contact method.
 Passwords do not expire.

 Under the Public Records Act, you may request specific, identifiable records.
 If you are not aware of the title of a specific record, please include information such as subject matter, dates, location, physical address and persons involved.

 A request can be submitted online, emailed or in-person at City Hall.

 The City will respond within 5 business days with one of the following:

 2. Acknowledgement of receipt of request and a reasonable estimate of the time the city will need to respond.

 Please note that additional time may be required because of the need to seek clarification from the requestor. locate and assemble records requested, to notify third parties or agencies affected by a request or to determine whether any of the information requested is exempt from release.